Mortgage Debt Consolidation Calculator

 What this tool does

 This calculator models the interest difference between two debt repayment paths: paying off existing debt on its current schedule versus rolling that debt into a mortgage.
 You enter the amount of debt to consolidate, its current interest rate and payoff timeline, plus your mortgage rate and term.
 The calculator then estimates total interest paid under each scenario and shows the difference.
-The result illustrates how consolidating into a lower-rate mortgage typically reduces total interest, though it extends repayment across the full mortgage term rather than retiring the debt sooner.
+The result illustrates how consolidating into a lower-rate mortgage changes total interest: a lower rate reduces interest, while extending repayment across the full mortgage term can increase it, so the net effect depends on the term.
 The calculation assumes standard amortisation and does not account for fees, rate variations, early repayment options, or changes to your mortgage structure.
 This is an educational illustration of the interest trade-off involved in consolidation.

 Enter Values